 Below left: Gus Barksdale, an OU engineering undergraduate, received the 2023 Anne Long Award.
-Gus combs the hills Oklahoma looking for rare and endangered plants, particularly
+Gus combs the hills and valleys of Oklahoma looking for rare and endangered plants, particularly ferns.
+Photo by Patrick Bell

 Above right: Barbara Klein was recipient of the 2023 Betty Kemm Service Award.
 Presented by Awards Chairman Dr. Constance Murray during the ONPS Annual Meeting held at the Lodge in Sequoyah State Park on October 7, Barbara was recognized for her service as Merchandise and Publicity Chairman since 2019, a position she volunteered for.
 A member of the Society's Central Chapter since 1996, Barbara was also recognized for her dependability, thoroughness, and creativity in carrying out the duties of her office.